ritikagerdes/project-orchestrator/README.md

 # Proposal Orchestrator (Minimal Web App)

-This project converts a console-based multi-agent estimation system into a minimal web application with:
+This project is a multi-agent estimation system into a minimal web application with:

 - FastAPI backend (backend/app)
 - React frontend (frontend)